WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 BillyOh Harvester Walk-In Aluminium Polycarbonate Greenhouse

 Looking for something cheaper but durable enough to use year-round?
-You can never go wrong with a greenhouse polycarbonate.
-The material is thicker than glass and it offers more efficient light diffusion.
+You can never go wrong with polycarbonate greenhouses.
+The material is thicker than glass, and it offers more efficient light diffusion.
+This will provide your plants with equal light, plus protection against radiation thanks to its ultraviolet filter feature.

 High Tunnel Farming on Fleshman Farm